johnsmith0209/p2pRisk/README.md

 # Breif

+> This `REPO` is for the homework of BIT's MEM course, and has no intention for business usage.

 This is a project that collects peer to peer loaning platforms' data and analysis the risk of it.

 ## Web Spider